 No, it does not.
 Statutory compliance for a partnership firm, private limited company, LLP, or any type of company broadly remains the same.
 Any organization that hires employees or workers and pays them salary or wages must comply with labour laws with regards to monetary compensation, payment of taxes, protection and safety of employees, and fairness of labour.

-The following are some labour Acts in India that require statutory compliance.
+The following are some labour Acts in India that require a list of company statutory compliance:

 - The Workmen's Compensation Act, 1923